-CubicFarm Systems Corp: CubicFarm Systems announces global Reseller Agreement with Groviv with minimum sales threshold of 200 machines
+CubicFarm Systems Corp: CubicFarm Systems Announces Global Reseller Agreement with Groviv with Minimum Sales Threshold of 200 Machines

-New partnership significantly expands CubicFarms' machine sales pipeline into strategic international markets
+New Partnership Significantly Expands CubicFarms' Machine Sales Pipeline into Strategic International Markets

-VANCOUVER, BC / ACCESSWIRE / November 6, 2019 / CubicFarm® Systems Corp.
+NEW YORK, NY / ACCESSWIRE / November 7, 2019 / CubicFarm® Systems Corp.
 (TSXV:CUB) ("CubicFarms" or the "Company") is pleased to announce that it has entered into a global Reseller Agreement (the "Agreement") with Groviv, a leader in the science and technology of controlled-environment agriculture (CEA).
 Groviv, a division of Nu Skin Enterprises - a minority investor in CubicFarms - will lead global sales for CubicFarms and has appointed Joe Huston, its Vice President of Business Development to direct the effort.
 Mr. Huston has extensive retail sales and distribution experience, working with brands such as Walmart, Kroger and Costco.

 The authorized Reseller Agreement, while global in nature, will be focused initially on the sales of vegetable-growing machines in key territories such as China, the Middle East and other strategic areas.
 The Agreement complements CubicFarms' own sales and marketing efforts for its machines.
 CubicFarms is also focused on growing machine sales in its other verticals - animal feed, hemp/cannabis and nutraceutical ingredients - through its own sales pipeline or in partnership with other resellers.